 What is a Deputy?

-- The Deputy is authorised by the Court of Protection to act on behalf, and in the best interests of the vulnerable adult.
+The Deputy is authorized by the Court of Protection to act on behalf, and in the best interests of the vulnerable adult.

 Who needs a Deputy?